jaspervd18/Pokedex/README.md

 # Testing

-Testing was somewhat difficult.
-My application doesn't really have a lot, let alone any, business logic.
-This makes it hard to create unit tests.
+Testing was somewhat difficult because the application doesn't really have a lot of business logic (and I had no help).

-The database is tested.
-I also wanted to test a View but I couldn't figure out how.
-I created a [test class](./app/src/test/java/com/example/pokedex/screens/pokemons/PokemonTest), but it doesn't work, I left it there to show that I tried, but didn't fully comprehend how or what.
-Sorry...
+What was tested:

+- The database
+- The Pokemon ViewModel

+The Pokemon ViewModel test sets up the ViewModel, checks if the initial Pokémon is the Pokémon with number 1, checks if the next Pokémon is that with number 2, and checks if the previous Pokémon on initialization is still Pokémon number 1 (there does not exist a Pokémon with number 0)

 # Ktlint